 Augsburg Fortress has published my anthem, “Do Not I Love Thee, O My Lord?”
 (SATB, a cappella).
 This is a sensitive, expressive anthem based on the sturdy early American tune DETROIT, perfectly capturing the deeply personal text that seeks to grow in the love for God.
 The piece also received an Editors’ Choice designation from JW Pepper.

-Augsburg Fortress will publish my original choral setting of “Jesus Christ the Apple Tree” (Unison or 2-part, keyboard, violin) as part of their Spring 2021 release.
+Augsburg Fortress will publish my original choral setting of “Jesus Christ the Apple Tree” (Unison or 2-part, keyboard, violin) as part of their Fall 2021 release.
 “Jesus Christ the Apple Tree” is an anonymous text full of vivid imagery.
 This original choral setting achieves timbral variety using minimal forces.
 The anthem is appropriate during Advent and Lent, as well as throughout the year.

 Looking for some new additions to your Advent choir repertoire?
 Consider these pieces: